 The Foundation invites your nominations for the NSA/CSS Cryptologic Hall of Honor for 2014.

 The nominee must have made significant contributions to the security of the United States in the field of cryptology either by one important achievement or contributions over a career.
 The nominee must be retired from active duty for a minimum of 10 years.
 The justification should be substantive and well written.
 You are encouraged to consult with others who worked closely with the nominee for input.
 Please review the HOH Selection Guidelines and the careers of previous inductees.
 Mail your nominations to NCMF, POB 1682, Ft.
-Meade, MD 20755 or send via E-mail to email@example.com by Friday, 15 February, 2014.
+Meade, MD 20755 or send via E-mail to the NCMF.
+Deadline for submissions to be considered for 2014 induction is March 12, 2014.

 You can submit a nominee at any time during the year and they will be considered during the next cycle.
 Go to HoH Selection Guidelines to read and/or print the NSA guidelines for the HoH process